dotnet/docs/includes/core-changes/aspnetcore/5.0/middleware-database-error-page-obsolete.md

     }
     ```

-1. Ensure the developer exception page is added to your project.
+1. Add the developer exception page to your project.
 For example, call the <xref:Microsoft.AspNetCore.Builder.DeveloperExceptionPageExtensions.UseDeveloperExceptionPage%2A> method in `Startup.Configure`:

     ```csharp
     public void Configure(IApplicationBuilder app, IWebHostEnvironment env)